 Underway Recovery Test 6 (URT-6) - Day 4 Afternoon Activities

-On the tarmac at the Shuttle Landing Facility at NASA's Kennedy Space Center in Florida, NASA and contractor workers review procedures before beginning loading of the Orion Exploration Mission-1 (EM-1) structural test article in its transport container into NASA's Super Guppy aircraft.
+A view from inside NASA's Super Guppy aircraft at the Shuttle Landing Facility at NASA's Kennedy Space Center in Florida, as the Orion Exploration Mission-1 (EM-1) structural test article, secured inside its transport container, is loaded into the aircraft.
 The test article will be transported to Lockheed Martin's Denver facility for testing.
 The Orion spacecraft will launch atop NASA’s Space Launch System rocket on EM-1, its first deep space mission.

 Orion EM-1 Crew Module Structural Test Article loaded onto Guppy